epigenelabs/inmoose/README.md

 InMoose provides features to correct technical biases, also called batch effects, in transcriptomic data:
-- for microarray data, InMoose supersedes pyCombat [1], a Python 3 implementation of ComBat [2], one of the most widely used tool for batch effect correction on microarray data.
+- for microarray data, InMoose supersedes pyCombat [1], a Python3 implementation of ComBat [2], one of the most widely used tool for batch effect correction on microarray data.
-- for RNASeq, InMoose features a port to Python3 of ComBat-Seq [3], one of the most widely used tool for batch effect correction on RNASeq data.
+- for RNASeq data, InMoose features a port to Python3 of ComBat-Seq [3], one of the most widely used tool for batch effect correction on RNASeq data.

 To use these functions, simply import them and call them with default